 "The New Zealand-International Research in Early Childhood Education Journal (NZIRECE) is a fully peer-reviewed academic journal.
 The NZIRECE publishes NZ and international research and theory relating to young children (0 - 8 yrs), that has relevance to New Zealand.
 "Early childhood education" in the journal title is defined as encompassing children's care, health, development and learning (provided in diverse settings and by a range of people including parents and teachers)."

 It isn't available through Library Search in the usual way, so students and staff please email firstname.lastname@example.org if you need the login details.
 Academic staff at the University of Worcester have published in this journal, and you'll find it on some of your resource lists, so it is worth exploring.

 Design and Technology Education: An International Journal

 This open access journal is relevant to Design and Technology Education at all levels.

 A peer reviewed, Open Access journal: "Social pedagogy has been defined as education in its broadest sense which includes all aspects of social, philosophical, and pedagogical dimensions.
 Through the journal we seek to make a substantial contribution to the international discourse on social pedagogy, and its evolution in the UK."
 The IJSP collaborates with the Social Pedagogy Professional Association.

 International Journal of Development Education and Global Learning

+(Appears to be unavailable May 2021.)
 This is an open access, international journal focusing on research and debates in development education, global learning and global citizenship.